Dumisani21/Dumisani21/README.md

 I'm a back-end developer who enjoys tackling tricky coding problems.
 While I'm not a designer, I'm inspired by the creative work of designers.
 My goal is to make technology work smoothly and be user-friendly.
 I want to build strong and efficient systems that improve how people use technology.

-* 🧠  I'm learning Rust, Go, C#, Nextjs and Typescript
+* 🧠  I'm learning Go
 * ⚡  I also love making music

 ### Skills